 Primary supervisor: Dr. M. Kikkert, LUMC, Leiden, the Netherlands

-Title: To determine the role of picorna- and coronavirus proteases in manipulating cellular protein metabolism and innate immunity
+Title: To determine the role of picorna- and coronavirus, such as MERS, SARS-CoV-1 and SARS-CoV-2, proteases in manipulating cellular protein metabolism and innate immunity

 Collaborators: Prof. A. Bowie, Trinity College Dublin, Ireland; Dr. R. Zahn, Janssen, Leiden, the Netherlands